Playlist: What can you expect at the conference?

 The IOP now has a well established programme, resources and experienced staff to be able to run at least two entrepreneurial workshops every year, promoting the role of physics/science in generating a knowledge based economy for developing countries.

 The IOP holds at least one workshop per year in a developing country.
-If you are interested in hosting a workshop in your country, please complete the application form (Word, 44 KB).
+If you are interested in hosting a workshop in your country, please complete the application form.

-Please note that we are no longer accepting applications for the 2012 workshops.
-If you would like to host a workshop in 2013 or 2014 please take the following dates in consideration:
+If you would like to host a workshop in 2015 or 2016 please take the following dates in consideration: